MrBasa/ansible-bootstrap/README.md

 ## Usage on a New Machine

-This is a simpler, more robust method that runs the playbooks as your user and handles privilege escalation correctly. **No special `sudoers` files are required.**
+This is the final, simplified method that runs the playbooks as your user and handles privilege escalation correctly. **No special `sudoers` files are required.**

 ### Step 1: Install Dependencies & Clone Repo